 - BAQ Henna is good but Organic BAQ Henna is better.

 - It stains the hair but not the scalp, forehead or ears (unlike chemical dyes).

 - Henna smooths your hair’s cuticle which is why it looks so shiny after a henna treatment.

-- Henna helps strengthen your hair follicles, resulting in less shedding.
+- It helps strengthen your hair follicles, resulting in less shedding.

-- Henna can be made to release dye faster by applying a hot liquid (water, tea, juice) of choice.
+- The dye release can occur faster by applying a hot liquid (water, tea, juice) of choice.

 - Frozen henna will keep for months and should be used immediately after thawing.

 If you have gray hair and want to cover those grays without chemicals, you’ll discover that henna is very effective.
 Mixing and applying henna to your natural hair is a very easy process.
 It can be a messy process if you don’t mix the henna to a consistency that’s thick enough.

-It’s recommended that you mix your powder with an acidic mixture (lemon juice, black tea, green tea, or apple juice).
+The recommendation for mixing your powder is to do so with an acidic mixture (lemon juice, black tea, green tea, or apple juice).
 I’ve found that the acidic liquids irritate my scalp and mixing henna with filtered water is sufficient.

-It’s also recommended that henna be allowed to sit over night so that the dye component (lawsone) can release.
-I’ve also discovered that when I use henna from a crop containing a higher lawsone content (at least 2.3%), the dye begins to release in about an hour and can be applied directly to the hair.
+Also, some experts recommend that you allow henna to sit over night so that the dye component (lawsone) can release.
+When I use henna from a crop containing a higher lawsone content (at least 2.3%), the dye begins to release in about an hour.
+Then, you apply it directly to your hair.

 When mixing, do so to the consistency of mashed potatoes and then apply it to your hair in sections.
 If you’ve ever had a relaxer, then you know what the application process is like.
 You can do the same.